The Food & Beverage sector has been experiencing unprecedented worldwide growth over the past number of years, with no indication of slowing down.

 Making sure flooring is both seamless and impervious is the most effective way to minimise these threats, as it prevents germs from building up in cracks or gaps in the floor surface.
 This should also extend to the edge of the floor, where it meets the wall, by using coving to ensure a smooth and consistent transition from flooring to wall.
 Coving also makes the wash down process faster and more effective, by containing the water and making corners and sides easier to access.

-Today’s resin floors offer significant performance advantages with the most advanced benefits coming from PMMA resin flooring.
+Today’s resin flooring offers significant performance advantages with the most advanced benefits coming from PMMA resin flooring.
 Its seamless, monolithic surface is covered with a non-porous resin screed, which is easy to clean, totally impervious to germs and is 98% cleaner than standard PU floors.
 As a result, PMMA resin flooring is rapidly becoming the preferred solution for the Food & Beverage industry.

 “We have laid over 20K square meters of PMMA flooring over the past 5 years.
 We find the product excellent for hygiene, ease of application & durability together at a reasonable cost.”